Trace Files «Prev Next»

 5. Set events to produce trace files

-Are Trace Files any different in Oracle 18c when compared to Oracle 12c?
+Trace Files in Oracle 18c compared to Trace Files in Oracle 12c

 1. Automatic Diagnostic Repository (ADR): In Oracle 12c, trace files were stored in a user-specified directory.
 In Oracle 18c, trace files are stored in the ADR, a centralized repository for diagnostic data that is shared by all Oracle components.
 The ADR provides a standardized location and format for trace files, making it easier to manage and analyze diagnostic data.